 - Keeping your back straight from start to finish (no arching either way)

 At the end of the day, it’s better to deadlift a weight you know your back can handle than to push your body to its limits and cause an injury.
 The glory and bragging rights are simply not worth the risk.

 And remember, using a weightlifting belt to improve your deadlift only works after you’ve built a solid strength foundation.
-Then, you can pick up a belt like this and boost your numbers.
+Then, you can pick up a weightlifting belt with a single prong buckle or a lever belt like this and boost your numbers.